fastapi/sqlmodel/docs/tutorial/many-to-many/update-remove-relationships.md

 ///

-We then commit the change, refresh, and print the updated **Spider-Boy**'s heroes to confirm.
+We then commit the change, refresh, and print the updated **Spider-Boy**'s teams to confirm.

 Notice that we only `add` **Z-Force** to the session, then we commit.